kvasdopil/id205l/README.md

 Prebuilt .hex files: (see the repo).
 Beware, DFU is not working!

 - Checkout espruino sources
-- ./scripts/provision.py NRF52340DK (this will ask for a filename to patch, just press enter twice)
+- Run `./scripts/provision.py NRF52340DK` (this will ask for a filename to patch, just press enter twice)
 - copy `build/IS205L.py` to `espruino/boards/`

 Change this line: